TAP003, How to Choose The Right Book Idea

 This indecisiveness is the writer equivalent of shiny object syndrome.
 This is where you jump from idea to idea, and you can’t seem to choose the right one.
 You’re essentially stuck in the wonderful land of indecision.
 I understand how this feels.
 As a writer, I too have suffered from shiny object syndrome, especially when choosing a story idea or abandoning a writing project to start a new one.
 Over the course of my writing journey, I’ve gone from shiny object syndrome to reaching a place where I’ve finished two manuscripts that I’m excited to publish in a genre, that I adore.

-In this podcast episode, I’m doing to share with you, my number one tip on how to choose the right book idea.
+In this podcast episode, I share with you, my number one tip on how to choose the right book idea.

 Tip #1: Choose the idea you can’t get out of your head

 Choosing a story idea is the part of the writing process that many writers overthink.
 Many aspiring authors fall into the trap of picking the story they think they should write.
 While others, choose the story that family or friends like the most.
 Instead of selecting one of these two options, choose the idea you can’t stop get out of your head.
 It’s not enough for you to like a story idea you need to love it.
 It’s like falling in love.
 When you’re in love with someone, you can’t stop thinking about someone.
 And you find yourself steering everyday conversation so you can talk about your new love interest.
 Because you’re so passionate about them, you fail to notice your friends rolling their eyes and thinking, not again.
 That’s how you need to feel about your story idea.

 Right now, you’re probably thinking why is it so important for me to love a story idea?
 The path to publishing your first book is long and difficult.
 It always takes longer than you imaged.
 Obstacles and distraction that you never anticipated pop up and derail your progress.
 This leads to a delay in the publication process.